DancingVixen/YAM2D/README.md

 #Test Files

 Below are some demodulated files using this GNU radio flowgraph to prove it works.
 You can also use these 72k .s files to test the AMIGOS decoder.
+I will add these to the repository as well.

 Google Drive: https://drive.google.com/file/d/1-l3UAdCk58eSImAZAYOuX8TPeLs8ou0y/view